-How many times have you bought a jar of brined olives, and after a week or two, you spot white stuff on olives?
+How many times have you bought a jar of brined olives, and after a week or two, you spot white stuff on the olives?
 It happens all the time to all of us.
 Honestly, in the past, I threw plenty of half-empty jars because of this problem.
-In this blog post, I want to address the question that’s been bothering people for years now.
-Are olives spoiled if they have white spots on them?
+In this blog post, I’ll explain what are these white spots and how to get rid of them so you can enjoy your snack.

-Mostly, brined olives with white spots on them are eatable.
-If they’re still hard and don’t look rotten, it’s probably all right.
-You just need to remove those white spots (mold) by taking them out of the brine, washing them, and pouring them into a new brine made with salty water.
+- You can remove those white spots (mold) by taking olives out of the brine, washing them in water, and pouring them into a new brine made with salty water.

 Are Olives With White Spots Safe To Eat?